hsmg777/hsmg777/README.md

 I have hands-on experience in technical support and web development, and some successful projects as you can see in my GitHub highlights.
 I learn quickly and I love doing it.

-I’m actively building full-stack projects, AI assistant integrations, and exploring modern tools in both frontend and backend development.
+I’m actively building full-stack projects, AI assistant integrations, and exploring modern tools in both frontend and backend development on github and [GitLab](https://gitlab.com/hsmg777).
 I also love data analysis!

 ---